-LSU coach Brian Kelly: Decision on Mike the Tiger's presence is stadium is question for someone else
+LSU coach Brian Kelly: Decision on Mike the Tiger's presence in stadium is question for someone else

 Latest Weather Blog

-LSU coach Brian Kelly: Decision on Mike the Tiger's presence is stadium is question for someone else
+LSU coach Brian Kelly: Decision on Mike the Tiger's presence in stadium is question for someone else

 BATON ROUGE — A decision on whether Mike the Tiger will make a return to LSU's Tiger Stadium is best left to someone else, coach Brian Kelly said Thursday.